FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 The [Record Manager node](../integrations/langchain/record-managers.md) is an optional but incredibly useful addition to our upserting flow.
 It allows us to maintain records of all the chunks that have been upserted to our Vector Store, enabling us to efficiently add or delete chunks as needed.

-For a more in-depth guide, please we refer to [this guide](../integrations/langchain/record-managers.md).
+For a more in-depth guide, we refer you to [this guide](../integrations/langchain/record-managers.md).

 <figure><img src="../.gitbook/assets/UD_05.png" alt="" width="375"><figcaption></figcaption></figure>